 There are also herbal remedies that have been shown to actually decrease milk supply!
 Of course, Moms who are trying to establish a breastfeeding routine will find it best to avoid large quantities of these herbs, but Moms are who are struggling with producing more milk than their baby needs, or those who are beginning the process of weaning from the breast may find these herbs quite beneficial in managing supply.

 “Warming” herbs such as oregano, sage, parsley, and thyme are thought to decrease milk supply, along with mint substances such as peppermint and spearmint.
-Interestingly, over the festive period which is traditionally a time of herby potatoes and minty candy canes, some breastfeeding Moms do notice their milk supply reduce!
+Interestingly, over the festive period which is traditionally a time of herby potatoes and minty candy canes, some breastfeeding Moms do notice their milk supply reduces!

 It’s believed that all these products have slight diuretic effects.
 A diuretic is something that flushes fluid from the system or essentially dries fluid up.
 Alcohol is a diuretic, which explains why trips to the bathroom increase after a night on the beer.
 Large quantities of these herbs are thought to work in the same way.